kariukit/HTML-CSS-Webpage-Project/README.md

 5. How to write a proper Read Me file and add image to it

 6. How to use and resolve issues on GitHub as well as push the update code

+7. That the computer reads the code from top to bottom so how I arrange the html and css is important

+8. How to structure the web page using semantic HTML elements such as header, footer, main and nav